networkfusion/sm64/README.md

 ## Using diff
-After running `first-diff` you can track down the issue using `diff`. an example of this would be (with the -m -w flags causing it to automatically rebuild and rediff when you modify a source file):
+After running `first-diff` you can track down the issue using `diff`. an example of this would be (with the -m -w -i flags causing it to automatically rebuild and rediff when you modify a source file):

 ### Base Rom
-an example using a regular -u (US) version would be `python3 diff.py -umw rspF3DStart`
+an example using a regular -u (US) version would be `python3 diff.py -umwi rspF3DStart`

 ### Ultimate Rom
 an example with an sh ultimate version would be:
-`python3 diff.py --shu -mw rspF3DStart`
+`python3 diff.py --shu -mwi rspF3DStart`